tstansberry/MKS21X-FinalProject/README.md

 1. javac -cp lanterna.jar:jsoup-1.11.3.jar:.
 TerminalDemo.java
 2. java -cp lanterna.jar:jsoup-1.11.3.jar:.
 TerminalDemo
-3. Type in a word
+3. Type in what mode.
+Format [number]; Example: [1]
-4. Press ENTER
+4. Press ENTER and confirm with SPACE

+MODES 1-3
-5. Type in a mode
+5. Enter a word
-6. Press ENTER
+6. Press ENTER and confirm with SPACE
-7. Dictionary does it's magic ;)
+7. Press LEFT ARROW to return to main menu

+MODE 4
+5. Type your guess and press ENTER
+6. Use TAB if you want to be a cheater (DON'T!)
+7. Play until game is over
+8. Press LEFT ARROW to return to main menu

 <br />